How to Git Add an Empty Directory?

 !.gitignore

-The asterisk * matches anything except a slash, you can use it to ignore everything in this directory.
+matches anything except a slash, you can use it to ignore everything in this directory.

-The prefix ! negates the pattern, the .gitignore file will be excluded by the previous pattern * and this way it will become included again.
+file will be excluded by the previous pattern *

-Now you can add the directory and everything inside of it will be ignored and will not show under the Untracked files when you display the working tree status (git status).
+Now you can add the directory and everything inside of it will be ignored and will not show under the Untracked files when you display the working tree status (git status

 Other solutions

-Some people use empty files named .gitkeep or .keep in the empty directories they want to add to their repositories, these files are not special in any way, they are just used to add the empty directories and they can be named whatever you want.
+in the empty directories they want to add to their repositories, these files are not special in any way, they are just used to add the empty directories and they can be named whatever you want.

-I prefer using the .gitignore file even if it’s empty because it’s used by Git and I can add ignore patterns later if I need to.
+file even if it’s empty because it’s used by Git and I can add ignore patterns later if I need to.